 Spread a pinch of salt on the tomato pieces, then mix them a bit, then put another pinch (to taste, clearly).

 While the tomato rests and drips its tasty juice, aided by the salt, gather the basil leaves, remove the hard stems (if any) and cut them in slices, transversally, roughly half a centimeter wide.
+If you want to be extra accurate to local custom, break the leaves with your fingers: cutting basil can stress the leaves a bit much.
 Add the basil to the bowl, mix.

 Now add a generous amont of Olive Oil.
 You don’t want to drown your salad, but you do want all the bowl’s content to take some oil, and you definitely want the bottom of the bowl to gather a good amount of juicy mix of tomato water and oil.
 Mix again.